wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Thousands of skulls cover',
     'A Death Cult has taken over',
     'All plants are dead beyond',
-    'A forbiddent tomb sits below',
+    'A forbidden tomb sits below',
     'A terrible plague has struck',
     'Elven ruins doomed',
     'Silver threads bind all the souls at',